 There's a reason why this hybrid gaming system—which can be either attached to a television or used handheld—is so popular it often sells out.
-Kids and adults can choose from more than 2,000 different games, including family favorites like Mario Kart, Just Dance, and the ever-addictive Animal Crossing.
+Kids and adults can choose from more than 5,000 different games, including family favorites like Mario Kart, Just Dance, and the ever-addictive Animal Crossing.
 Parents can easily keep an eye on their kids' gaming habits with the intuitive settings that allow them to set time limits and block them from downloading content that isn't age-appropriate.

 Best Educational: LeapFrog Magic Adventures Globe

 LeapFrog has given the classic bookshelf globe a fun 21st-century update.
-Children as young as 5 years old will love playing with this interactive toy that has a digital stylus and a three-inch screen that shows BBC videos about different destinations.
-But the three-dimensional globe shape helps them understand the planet's geography in a more concrete way than simply looking at flat or even 3D maps online.
+Children will love playing with this interactive toy, featuring a digital stylus and a three-inch screen that shows BBC videos about different destinations.
+But the three-dimensional globe shape helps them understand the planet's geography more concretely than simply looking at flat or even 3D maps online.

 Best Wearable: Fitbit Ace 2

-The dashboard includes two views: One is just for kids and shows only their step stats and badges earned, the other includes more specific activity details for parents, and also enables them to approve or reject any Fitbit friend requests.
+The dashboard includes two views: "Kid" view shows only their step stats and badges earned, while "Parent" view shows specific activity details and also enables them to approve or reject any Fitbit friend requests.
 Like the adult Fitbit, this one also comes with optional hourly reminders to move and sleep tracking, which might encourage your child to turn in early for better numbers.

 Best Camera: FujiFilm FinePix XP140 Digital Camera

-Assuming you trust them to take good care of it, rather than buy your children a specific "kids' camera" it makes more sense to invest in a rugged, high-quality option like the FujiFilm FinePix that they'll be able to use for several years.
-This one is dust proof, waterproof up to 82 feet, shockproof to almost 6 feet, and even freeze proof to -14 degrees Fahrenheit (for those kids who want to take it skiing or sledding).
-It comes with a 5x zoom lens, video recording capability, and WiFi, which makes downloading images foolproof.
+Assuming you trust them to take good care of it, rather than buy your children a specific "kids' camera," it makes more sense to invest in a rugged, high-quality option like the FujiFilm FinePix XP140 that they'll be able to use for several years.
+This one is dustproof, waterproof up to 82 feet, shockproof to almost 6 feet, and even freezeproof to 14 degrees (for those kids who want to take it skiing or sledding).
+It features a 5x optical zoom lens, video recording capability, and WiFi, making downloading images foolproof.